-Companies and brands have grown more involved in social issues in recent times, spurred on by rising public support for a variety of causes and concerns.
+Companies and brands have recently become more involved in social causes, spurred by growing public support for a variety of causes and concerns.
 The growth of social media, with its ability to create more personal connections between businesses and customers than was possible with mass media, has played a key role in this transition.

-Effective, relevant, thoughtfully planned, and thoroughly considered stances on social issues shared through social media can help to build connections with clients and prospects.
-However, a rushed response or messaging viewed as tone-deaf or inflammatory can cause a wide variety of problems.
-All businesses that want to share their values and establish positions on key issues need to approach this concept carefully, taking a variety of perspectives into account, and considering how taking a stand can impact their operations.
+Effective, relevant, thoughtful, and thoroughly considered social issue statements shared via social media can help build connections with customers and prospects.
+However, a rushed response or messaging viewed as tone-deaf can cause a wide variety of problems.
+All businesses that want to share their values and establish positions on key issues need to approach this concept carefully and consider how taking a stand can impact their operations.